 Bellarmine's endowment will grow by $45 million through the capital campaign, providing greater ongoing support for academic programs.
-The university has already raised $32 million towards this goal.
+The university has raised $32 million toward this goal.

 A $10 million annual fund drive completes Bellarmine's $100 million campaign.
-This fund, which supports scholarships and other pressing needs, currently stands at $8 million.
+This fund supports scholarships and other pressing needs.

 Director of Media Relations